OpenBB-finance/OpenBB/website/content/terminal/quickstart/faq.md

 <details><summary>How can I contribute to the OpenBB Terminal</summary>
 <p>

-There are three main ways of contributing to this project.
+There are two main ways of contributing to this project.

 **BECOME A CONTRIBUTOR**